-Under this type of Tenancy agreement, tenants are entitled to several rights regarding safety, property repairs and eviction.
+Under this type of Tenancy agreement, tenants are entitled to several rights regarding safety, property repairs, the fitness of the property for human habitation and eviction.
 For more information about your rights as an assured shorthold tenant, read Tenant's rights.

 Many students choose to share accommodation with other students.
 Various types of tenancy arrangements can exist, including:

-- Sole tenancies: each student has their own individual tenancy agreement with exclusive possession of a specific room, and pays rent individually.
-Failure to pay rent or eviction of one tenant doesn't affect other tenants' tenancies.
+sole tenancies - each student has their own individual tenancy agreement with exclusive possession of a specific room, and pays rent individually.
+Failure to pay rent or eviction of one student tenant doesn't affect other student tenants' tenancies

 Students who share accommodation often live in houses in multiple occupation (HMO).
-If the property you live in is an HMO, your landlord has extra responsibilities and may need a licence for the property.
+If the property you live in is an HMO, your landlord has extra responsibilities (eg specific fire safety obligations) and may need a licence for the property.

 Some students prefer to rent a room directly in the landlord's property.
 This type of housing arrangement is known as a Lodger agreement, whereby the occupier (known as a 'lodger) has their own room but shares common facilities (such as a kitchen and bathroom) with the landlord.
 As opposed to assured shorthold tenants, lodgers have limited rights in the property.
 For example, they don’t have exclusive use of the room and can be evicted at any time.